Gertrude Berg: Life and career

 Berg became inextricably identified as Molly Goldberg, the big-hearted matriarch of her fictional Bronx family who moved to Connecticut as a symbol of upward mobility of American Jews.
-She wrote nearly all the show's radio episodes (more than 5,000) plus a Broadway adaptation, Me and Molly (1948).
+As Berg stated in her autobiography, she chose to depict her Jewish grandfather's worship in her initial radio broadcast show.
+She wrote nearly all of the radio episodes (more than 5,000) plus a Broadway adaptation, Me and Molly (1948).
+The Goldberg family struggles, and the portrayal of first-generation immigrants seeking to assimilate into American life, were relatable to many in the radio audience.
+Radio seemed to produce a common place to tie patriotism and families together.
+The program's success was largely because of the familiar feelings the scripts evoked in the American people.
+The scripts from the first season were later published in book form.

 It took considerable convincing, but Berg finally prevailed upon CBS to let her bring The Goldbergs to television in 1949.
-Early episodes portrayed the Goldberg family openly and personally struggling to adapt to American life.
-Just as Berg stated in her autobiography, she chose to depict her Jewish grandfather's worship in her first radio broadcast show.
-Her characters Molly, Jake, Sammy and Rosie emphasized her day-to-day stories of Jewish immigration to America.
+It has since been credited with being the first TV sitcom.
+Early episodes portrayed the Goldberg family openly struggling to adapt to American life.
+Her characters Molly, Jake, Sammy and Rosie lived out the day-to-day stories of Jewish immigrants.

-Immigrant life and the Goldberg family struggle were familiar and relatable to many families during this point in American history.
-Radio seemed to produce a common place to tie patriotism and families together.
-The program's success was largely because of the familiar feelings of the American people portrayed in the program's scripts.
-The first season script was later published in book form.

 In 1951, Berg won the first ever Emmy Award for Lead Actress in a Television Series in her twentieth year of playing the role.
 The show would stay in production for five more years.

-The Goldbergs ran into trouble in 1951, during the McCarthy Era.
-Co-star Philip Loeb (Molly's husband, patriarch Jake Goldberg) was one of the performers named in Red Channels: The Report of Communist Influence in Radio and Television and blacklisted as a result.
-The series was canceled as a result of Loeb's participation, and both network and sponsors insisted Loeb be fired as a condition of the show returning to air, despite Berg's protests.
-Loeb resigned rather than cause Berg trouble.
-He reportedly received a generous severance package from the show, but it did not prevent him from sinking into a depression that ultimately drove him to suicide in 1955.
-The Goldbergs returned a year after Loeb departed the show and continued until 1954, after which Berg also wrote and produced a syndicated film version.
+The Goldbergs ran into political trouble in 1950 during the McCarthy Era.
+Co-star Philip Loeb (Molly's husband, patriarch Jake Goldberg) was one of the performers named in Red Channels: The Report of Communist Influence in Radio and Television, which resulted in his being blacklisted.
+The program's chief sponsor, General Foods, insisted that Loeb must be fired.
+Berg stuck by Loeb and resisted sponsor and network pressure for a year and a half.
+With Loeb still in the cast in 1951, General Foods cancelled its sponsorship, as did Sanka; CBS executives dropped The Goldbergs from their schedule in June 1951.
+The program was then picked up by NBC.
+In January 1952, Loeb resigned rather than cause Berg further problems.

+Following the Loeb controversy, The Goldbergs continued on television until 1954, after which Berg also wrote and produced a syndicated film version.
 The show remained in syndicated reruns for another few years, after one year of production and 39 episodes (it aired on some stations as Molly).
-The series is currently seen on the Jewish Life Television (JLTV) cable network.
+A new version of the series is currently seen on the Jewish Life Television (JLTV) cable network.